waughjai/wordpress-images/README.md

 For mo’ information on how each class works, check out their documentation @ https://github.com/waughjai?tab=repositories

 ## Changelog

+### 3.1.0
+* Hide admin input box for setting image default directory behind function so it is opt-in instead of there by default.

 ### 3.0.2
 * Update TestHashItem dependency